 College of Arts and Sciences

 Mae Miller Claxton teaches classes at all levels, from the freshman seminar in literature to graduate literature classes.
-She teaches a liberal studies Appalachian literature class.
-As director of the BA literature program in the department, she regularly teaches an introduction to the major class and a senior seminar literature class that includes organizing and hosting a senior seminar conference on a different topic each year.
+She teaches a liberal studies Appalachian literature class and a senior seminar literature class that includes organizing and hosting a senior seminar conference on a different topic each year.
 Other classes focus on southern literature and Native South literature.
 At the graduate level, she teaches Southern, Native American, and 19th c.
 American literature.

 Mae Miller Claxton's scholarship has focused primarily on Eudora Welty, especially connections between her photography and fiction.
 Her recent focus, however, has shifted to Appalachian writers.
-She is currently co-editing a collection of Horace Kephart's writings.
-Other current research interests are Appalachian women writers, especially Wilma Dykeman.
+Current research interests are Horace Kephart and Appalachian women writers, especially Wilma Dykeman.